town-hall-pinball/town-hall-pinball.github.io/_posts/2015-01-06-basic_gameplay.markdown

 We tried some lamp tests, but the lamps appeared dim.
 The more lamps we light at once, the dimmer they are.
-We found no immediate reason for this, and we will need to do more real-world testing, as the lamp test works on the normal game.
+We found no immediate reason for this, and we will need to do more real-world testing and compare how our lamps work to the normal game since the lamps function correctly there.

 We have plenty to work on.
 Ken is implementing what is, right now, the talking skull, while the rest of us need to put together a basic ruleset.
-Likely some speedrun type stuff in honor of Pins Done Quick.
-We are hoping for some gameplay music, and are looking to get at least one basic animation in the near future.
+Likely some speedrun type stuff in honor of Pinball Done Quick.
+We are hoping for some more gameplay music, and are looking to get at least one basic animation in the near future.